soccer-ctrl/Dune/README.md

 1. The project demonstrates an understanding of C++ functions and control structures.

 This is shown throughout the code.
-Some examples are in game.cpp line 44, the game while loop Loops in game.cpp lines 96, 102, 108
-Fucnctions being called in game.cpp, lines 143 and 144
+Some examples are in game.cpp line 44 (the game while loop) Also loops in game.cpp on lines 96, 102, 108 Fucnctions being called in game.cpp, lines 143 and 144

 2. The project accepts user input and processes the input.